mhxion/awesome-discord-communities/README.md

 ## Art of Computer Science

-Discussions about the concepts behind modern, and classical computing and its relatives.
+Discussions on the concepts behind modern, and classical computing and its kin.

 ### Computer Science